-of $\rho/h = 5.2$.
+Table V also includes the results obtained with a Poisson coefficient v = 0.49999.
+The evolution of the reaction force versus the displacement close to the incompressible limit are shown in Figure 28.
+Now the optimal value for the dilation parameter is no longer $\rho/h = 3.2$ but it is in the neighbourhood of $\rho/h = 5.2$.
 Nevertheless, the solution is excessively bad because of the locking effects for all values of ρ .
 The discretization must be refined in order to obtain an acceptable solution.

 That is, an increase in the dilation parameter ρ can alleviate locking.
-However, it is not advisable to arbitrary increase the dilation parameter.
+However, it is not advisable to arbitrarily increase the dilation parameter.
 An increase in the ratio ρ/h will induce a larger band-width with its corresponding increase in the computational cost.
 Moreover, in the examples, there is an optimal value for ρ/h that gives the best result: the solution degrades when ρ/h is larger than this optimal value.
 However, even at this optimal value the solution can be useless because of locking effects.

-On the other hand, in this example, an increase in the order of consistency does not improve enough the solution.
-The non-physical locking modes for the Q_2 consistency have an important component in the solution.
-Figure 29 shows the reaction force against the displacement with $\nu = 0.49$ and several values of ρ/h .
-Again there is an optimal value for the ratio ρ/h , now in the neighborhood of $\rho/h = 4.2$.
+On the other hand, in this example, an increase in the order of consistency does not sufficiently improve the solution.
+The non-physical locking modes for the \mathcal{Q}2 consistency have an important component in the solution.
+Figure 29 shows the reaction force against the displacement with v = 0.49 and several values of ρ/h .
+Again there is an optimal value for the ratio ρ/h , now in the neighbourhood of $\rho/h = 4.2$.